SSC-Analytics/ssc-analytics.github.io/updates.md

 permalink: updates/
 ---

-Here are the most recent updates about SSC and what we've been doing:
+Here are the most recent updates about SSC, what we've been doing and what we hope to do soon:

 <!-- Inject posts from _post here using for loop in ruby. -->
 {% for post in site.posts limit:site.tiles-count %}